USC Gould Search

 To apply for admission, the following information and documents must be submitted:

-Note: Once you start your application by clicking above, you may be directed to complete your online application through the Law School Admission Council (LSAC).
-If you have earned (or will earn) a degree from outside of the U.S., applicable instructions and links will then be provided within the USC application.
+Note: Once you start your application by clicking above, you will be directed to complete your online application through the USC Office of Graduate Admission application.

 2. Personal Statement